baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 ![Number of apps that sent requests to the 25 most common trackers in our dataset according to Exodus [@exoduscontributorsExodusTrackerInvestigation2022] (without user interaction).
 The trackers are coloured by the country they are based in.
 We compiled the mapping from tracker to country by looking at the trackers' privacy policies.
 When a policy listed multiple establishments, we chose the country of the main one.](../graphs/exodus_tracker_counts.pdf){#fig:results-exodus-tracker-counts}

 61700 (33.32%) of the requests that happened without user interaction were identified as going to trackers when compared against the Exodus tracker database [@exoduscontributorsExodusTrackerInvestigation2022], with 78.08% of apps making at least one request to a tracker. [@Fig:results-exodus-tracker-counts] shows the 25 most common tracker companies that we encountered.
 Google and Facebook were the most common tracker companies by far, receiving traffic from 70.35% and 31.29% of apps, respectively.
 Notably, Google's trackers were the most common across Android _and_ iOS.
 On Android, 81.21% of apps sent traffic to Google trackers, and on iOS, 67.11% did.
 The remaining trackers were all only contacted by 10% or less of the apps.
-The majority of the contacted trackers are in the US, with only six of the 25 most common trackers being based in different countries.
-The latter trackers are based in Israel, Singapore, China, and Russia.
+The majority of the contacted trackers are in the US, with only six of the 25 most common trackers being based in different countries, namely Israel, Singapore, China, and Russia.
 <!-- select platform, count(distinct name) from filtered_requests where host ~
       '2mdn\.net|\.google\.com|dmtry\.com|doubleclick\.com|doubleclick\.net|mng-ads\.com|\.google\.com|google-analytics\.com|crashlytics\.com|2mdn\.net|dmtry\.com|doubleclick\.com|doubleclick\.net|mng-ads\.com|firebase\.com|www\.googletagmanager\.com|www\.googletagservices\.com|app-measurement\.com|googlesyndication\.com'
     group by platform; -->

 ![Number of times that the observed data types were transmitted per app and tracker without any user interaction, grouped by whether they were transmitted linked to a unique device ID (i.e. pseudonymously) or without identifiers for the device (i.e. anonymously).](../graphs/data_type_transmissions_initial.pdf){#fig:results-data-type-transmissions-initial}

 Looking at the data transmitted to trackers, 3201 apps (72.95%) sent a request containing a unique device identifier like the advertising ID, IDFV, or another UUID in the initial run, making all other data included in those requests pseudonymous and thus personal data that falls under the GDPR.
-Through our tracking requests adapters and indicator matching on the requests not covered by an adapter, we also observed a wide array of other data types being transmitted to trackers, including for example the location, jailbreak status, volume, battery percentage, sensor data, and disk usage. [@Fig:results-data-type-transmissions-initial] lists how often each data type was transmitted per app and tracker.
+Our 26 endpoint-specific tracking request adapters were enough to process 20465 of 194817 requests (10.50%).
+Using those and indicator matching on the requests not covered by an adapter, we also observed a wide array of other data types being transmitted to trackers, including for example the location, jailbreak status, volume, battery percentage, sensor data, and disk usage. [@Fig:results-data-type-transmissions-initial] lists how often each data type was transmitted per app and tracker.
 Indeed, even benign data types like the operating system or phone model are linked to the specific user and device through unique IDs in most cases.

 TODO: Clean up fig:results-tracker-data-initial.